 Keep It Understated

-With elopements and micro-weddings on the rise, the intimacy of smaller gatherings can be translated through more than just your guest list!
-Utilize other small-headed flowers, such as sweet peas, Muscari, and spirea, along with Lily of the Valley.
+With elopements and micro-weddings remaining popular choices for some couples, the intimacy of smaller gatherings can be translated through more than just your guest list!
+Utilize other small-headed flowers, such as sweet peas, Muscari, and spirea, along with lily of the valley.

 Embrace the Cascade